hi5sahil/old/_posts/2018-06-09-Football-History-Timelapse.md

 How the beautiful game of football propogated throughout the world?

-So, I am a bit of 'Sleepless in Seattle' on Saturday morning and really excited for the world cup which is going to kick-off next week on June 14th.
+I am a bit of 'Sleepless in Seattle' on Saturday morning and really excited for the world cup which is going to kick-off next week on June 14th.

 To get in the mood for the upcoming month, I found myself a dataset with all the international football matches ever played since the 1872 friendly between England vs Scotland which was held in Glasgow.